 What Kind of Food to Expect

-The food is catered to locals, which means there are items on the menu which you may find odd or unappealing—sweet potato, kabocha (Japanese pumpkin), seaweed, shrimp, and root vegetables just to name a few.
+One of the biggest worries when travelling to a foreign country is food.
+The food at Tokyo Disney Resort is catered to the Japanese pallete, which means there are items on the menu that you may find odd or unappealing—sweet potato, kabocha (Japanese pumpkin), seaweed, shrimp, and root vegetables just to name a few.

 But don’t you worry, there are tons of options for those who are not adventurous in their palette or want something familiar.
 Cheeseburgers, fries, chicken, pizza, chicken nuggets, steak, etc are available at various restaurants throughout the resort.
 There’s also plenty of options for beverages from bottled green tea to coke.

 Customizing your order is usually not possible unless you have an allergy—even then they may ask you to order from the allergen menu.
 Whatever the meal or food item comes with, is what you are going to get.
 This is not unique to the parks but is quite common throughout Japan.
 If you want to remove something from your order, you can try these phrases listed here.